ctu-geoforall-lab-projects/dp-tethal-2018-gisquick-doc/user-manual/time-support.rst

 ---------------------

 There is small setings in the first page of the wizard in order to keep publication process simple and easy to handle for any user.
-In the first page of the wizard in the tab ``Layers`` time layer may be set.
+Time layer may be set up in the first page of the wizard in the tab ``Layers`` .
 Dropdown menu **Time Attribute** defines which layer attribute contains time values.
 In case this column is left blanc layer won't be listed in the time filter tool.
 Second option is **Date Mask**.
 Time values may have different formats in different countries.
-No matter how original time format looks like, mate mask offers a posibility to customize displayed date format in Gisquick client.
+No matter how original time format looks like, date mask offers a posibility to customize displayed date format in Gisquick client.

 .. figure:: ../img/project-publishing-time-layers.png

    Time layers options in publication wizard

-.. important:: |imp| Be sure you know how your data looks like.
+.. important:: |imp| Every user should know how the data looks like.
    **Date Mask** changes user interface of the time filtering tool.
    E. g. if `'HH:mm'` mask is selected datepicker wont be displayed in the client side, only timepicker.

 The **configuration summary** wizard page displays all the parameters that were computed for each time layer.
-Note that if the **Time Attribute** field was left blank, parameters doesn't have any vaule.
+Note that if the **Time Attribute** field was left blank, parameters will not have any vaule.

 .. figure:: ../img/project-publishing-time-summary.png